August 26, 2017: an experimental fiction master class with André alexis

 Our outdoor reading series continues in late August, with three spectacular authors: Giller Prize winning novelist André Alexis, author and professor André Narbonne, and poet Dorothy Mahoney.

-For more about André, visit the "2017 Authors-in-Residents" section of our Retreat page.
+For more about André, visit the "2017 Authors-in-Residents" section of our Residencies page.

 André Narbonne and Dorothy Mahoney, both highly esteemed Windsor-based writers, will join Alexis to share their latest work and enjoy a relaxed weekend afternoon on the lake.

-This is a free event and book launch, with snacks and refreshments generously provided by Biblioasis.
-Books will be on sale.
+This is a free event and book launch, with snacks and refreshments.
+Books will be on sale for signing.

 june 11, 2017: an outdoor reading with Diane Schoemperlen, Marty gervais, and d.a.
 Lockhart